hahnlab/CAGEE/docs/manual/cagee_reference.md

 ### -i, --infile <arg>
  Path to tab delimited gene families file to be analyzed (Required for estimation)

+### --log_config <arg>
+ The name of a file containing configuration information for the logger.
+See log.config in the examples directory

 ### -@, --n_gamma_cats <arg>
  Number of gamma categories to use, requires an integer argument.
 Default=1 (No gamma modelling)